steven-klein/project-cli/README.md

 The official templates are derived from project types that I personally have used with various frequency using build tools that I prefer.
 I'm open to alternative contributions for templates.
 Ultimately, this is a really slick way to setup scaffolding without cloning a boilerplate repo, removing the .git directory and making a lot of additional changes to the boilerplate to personalize it for you're specific project.

 All official project templates are repos in the [stage-templates organization](https://github.com/stage-templates).
-When a new template is added to the organization, you will be able to run `vue init <template-name> <project-name>` to use that template.
+When a new template is added to the organization, you will be able to run `stage init <template-name> <project-name>` to use that template.
 You can also run `stage list` to see all available official templates.

 See the [organization page](https://github.com/stage-templates) for all available templates.